soender2/SoftwarehusetProjekt/README.md

 In case of Eclipse, if the run configuratiom for the test is set to JUnit 4, all the Cucumber tests and all the JUnit 4 tests are run, but not the JUnit 5 tests.
 If the setting is set to JUnit 5, then all the tests are run.

 For using Cucumber in Eclipse, you want to install the Cucumber plugin.
 In Eclipse, installing the Cucumber plugin is offered to you once you try to open a file with extension .feature.
-After the plugin is installled and Eclipse is restarted, you can select the project and then choose in the right button menu "Configure::Convert to Cucumber Project ...".
+After the plugin is installled and Eclipse is restarted, you can select the project and then choose in the right button menu "Configure::Convert to Cucumber system.app.Project ...".
 This allows you later in a feature file to jump directly to the corresponding step definitions.

 When you use this project as a starting point, please remember to remove those feature files and classes that were just included for demonstration purposes.